Taken from the Student Guidebook to Resources and Citation - Pearson Publishing

 1. Provide clear attribution of outside sources.

 2. Identify phrases borrowed from sources by enclosing them in quotation marks.

 3. Follow all quotations, paraphrases, and summaries of outside sources with appropriate and complete citations.

 4. Use your own words and sentence structure when you paraphrase.

-5. Be certain that all summaries and paraphrases of your sources are accurate and objective.
+5. Be certain that summaries and paraphrases of your sources are accurate and objective.

-6. Include all print and retrievable electronic sourcs in the References page that follows the body of your papers.
+6. Include print and retrievable electronic sources in the References page that follows the body of your paper.

-7. Provide documentation for all visual images, charts, and graphs from printed or electronic sources.
+7. Provide documentation for visual images, charts, and graphs borrowed from outside sources.